emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-10-20-INFORMS Annual Conference 2019.md

 The 2019 INFORMS Annual Meeting was held at Seattle from October 20 to October 23.
 There were over 7,000 attendees which was record-breaking.

-I presented my work, "Network Design with Routing Consideration", where we developed a network design algorithm to identify location of distribution facilities by considering store deliveries.
+I presented my work, **Network Design with Routing Consideration**, where we developed a network design algorithm to identify location of distribution facilities by considering store deliveries.
 The following is the slide deck.